FlyingHat404/TokCom/README.md

-# Token Communication-Driven Multimodal Large Model
+# Token Communication-Driven Multimodal Large Models in Resource-Constrained Multiuser Networks

-This repository provides the code implementation for our proposed **token communication paradigm** for distributed multimodal large model deployment.
-By performing cross-modal alignment and task-oriented fine-tuning, our method enables efficient, task-oriented token transmission.
+The code implementation of our propose **token communication** paradigm for distributed multimodal large model deployment.
+By performing **cross-modal alignment** and **task-oriented fine-tuning**, out method enables efficient, task-oriented token transmission.

-You can also view this as a fine-tuning baseline for multimodal large models.
-We unify visual, audio, and textual modalities into a shared latent space and input them into a foundation model for **audio-visual question answering (AVQA)**.
+Moreover, you can also simply view it as a fine-tuning implementation of a multimodal large model.
+We unify the visual, audio, and textual modality data into the same latent space and input it to the foundation model to perform an audio-visual question answering task.

+The simple and straightforward implementation is suitable to be taken as a baseline :)

 ---